 Q: Who funds the ASCL?

-A: The ASCL has been mostly unfunded.
-MTU has provided the computer resources, and those who work on the ASCL are volunteers.
-In 2012, the American Astronomical Society awarded seed money to the ASCL to help raise awareness of it at conferences and meetings; we're very thankful!
+A: The Heidelberg Institute for Theoretical Studies (HITS) provides funding to offset travel and other expenses, Michigan Technological University (MTU) hosts the ASCL and provides support and computer resources, and University of Maryland College Park provides office space and other support services, including library services.
+Those who work on the ASCL are volunteers.
+In 2012, the American Astronomical Society awarded seed money to the ASCL to help raise awareness of it at conferences and meetings.
+We're very thankful for the support we get!

 Q: With the ADS indexing ASCL entries, are there going to be duplicate entries for each code submitted?
 If so, what is the citation methodology you see being the best — to encourage people to cite the ASCL, or to cite something like ApJS?
 (Adapted from AstroBetter comments 1 and 2.)